-- > Install manufacturer's standard noise control devices, such as mufflers, on construction equipment; Locate stationary equipment as far as possible from noise-sensitive receptors; - > Prior to construction, notify residents and post signs at the campground describing the types of construction activities that would occur and the expected duration; - > Keep idling of construction equipment to a minimum when not in use; - Install temporary or portable acoustic barriers around stationary construction noise sources; and - > Noise levels will be monitored in areas within 200 feet of sensitive receptors to ensure local standards are not exceeded.
+- > Install manufacturer's standard noise-control devices, such as mufflers, on construction equipment; Locate stationary equipment as far as possible from noise-sensitive receptors; - > Prior to construction, notify residents and post signs at the campground describing the types of construction activities that would occur and the expected duration; - > Keep idling of construction equipment to a minimum when not in use; - Install temporary or portable acoustic barriers around stationary construction noise sources; and - > Noise levels will be monitored in areas within 200 feet of sensitive receptors to ensure local standards are not exceeded.

-MM NOI-2: Avoid nighttime construction.
-Construction would be limited to 7 am to 7 pm on Monday-Friday and 9 am to 5 pm on Saturday to comply with Imperial County policies.
-If the construction contractor determines that dredging would best be accomplished by dredging 24 hours a day in order to complete the work in a timelier manner, a variance would be requested from Imperial County.
+MM NOI-2: Avoid Nighttime Construction Near Sensitive Receptors

+Construction near sensitive receptors would be limited to daylight hours to comply with Imperial and Riverside County policies.
+If the construction contractor determines that well-drilling or dredging would best be accomplished by dredging 24 hours a day in order to complete the work in a timelier manner and is within one-quarter mile of a sensitive receptor, a variance would be requested from Imperial or Riverside County.